AVsitterPlus/AVsitterPlus/AVsitterPlus/avsitterplus_link_message_reference.md

 **AVsitterPlus uses link messages in the range 90000-90500.**

 ### 90000
-Play an animation defined in AVpos notecard.
+Play an animation defined in AVP_Positions notecard.

     lMessageLinked(LINK_THIS,90000,<POSE_NAME>,<CUSTOM>);